Nick-cpp/canpass/README.md

-If you use Arch by the way you can get this from AUR ( yay -S canpass )
+If you use Arch by the way you can get this from AUR ( yay -S canpass or paru -S canpass )

 Installation guide